jennguyen1/nhuyhoa/_posts/2015-10-21-OLS-Interpret-Coef.md

 m1 <- lm(y ~ x1 + x2)
 {% endhighlight %}

-With continuous variables, the $$ \beta $$ coefficient can be interpreted as the change in Y for a unit increase in X, holding all other x-values constant.
-The corresponding test measures whether this effect is significantly different from 0, after all other variables have been considered.
+With continuous variables, the $$ \beta $$ coefficient can be interpreted as the change in $$Y$$ for a unit increase in X, holding all other x-values constant.
+The corresponding test measures whether this effect is significantly different from $$0$$, after all other variables have been considered.

 Note that the interpretation of coefficients can be complicated with high collinearity.
 For example if $$x_1$$ is correlated with $$x_2$$, then increasing $$x_1$$ would lead to an increase of $$x_2$$ even when we are trying to hold $$x_2$$ fixed.
 Thus it is important to examine multicollinearity among the covariates (discussed in [diagnostics post][diagnostics_post]{:target="_blank"}).